Citi is an advertising partner.

 When you pair the Chase Freedom Unlimited® with the Chase Sapphire Reserve® Chase Sapphire Preferred® Card or Ink Business Preferred℠ Credit Card, you get the best of both worlds.
 You can spend with these cards to maximize their bonus categories, such as travel, dining, and internet and telephone purchases, then make all your other purchases with the Chase Freedom Unlimited® card.

-Introductory 0% APR on purchases and balance transfers
+Introductory 0% APR on purchases

 ValuePenguin's verdict: Valuable rewards on everyday purchases